bolohori/bc-summer-project-wp-environment/README.md

 The state of Terraform is managed in S3, so it should automatically sync any changes from the remote backend.
 For this you'll need to manually set up an S3 bucket in the eu-west-1 region with the name `wp-terraform-backend-{yourprojectname}`.
 The suffix must make the bucket name unique in S3.
 For example the name could be `wp-terraform-backend-my-awesome-project`.
-Set the bucket name in your .env file as the value of the `TF_VAR_aws_s3_bucket` variable.
+Set the bucket name in `terraform.tf` on line 13.

 To create the bucket go to: https://s3.console.aws.amazon.com/s3/home?region=eu-west-1